Skip to content

 How hard is Creag Mhor?

-Creag Mhor is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 788m of ascent and takes most walkers 5-8 hours.
+We grade Creag Mhor at 3/5, which puts it in moderately challenging territory.
+The usual route is around 16km with 788m of climbing; allow 5-8 hours.
 Terrain: Estate tracks lead in well but quickly become rough.

-Standard parking is at NJ047049 near Inverness.
+Standard parking is at NJ047049.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Creag Mhor are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.